oiivantsov/metropolia-coding-marathon-2/selfAssessmentFrontend.md

 Initially, our application had protected routes to secure certain pages (e.g., `/jobs` and `/add-job`).
 However, the implementation relied solely on the presence of a token.
 This led to an issue where a valid token existed, but the user was unauthorized, causing the page to fail and throw errors.

 ### **Solution:**
-I introduced a `ProtectedRoute` component to manage access and redirect unauthorized users to the login page.
+We introduced a `ProtectedRoute` component to manage access and redirect unauthorized users to the login page.
 Here’s the implementation:

 ```javascript
 import { Navigate } from 'react-router-dom';